 Planning well in advance goes a long way, giving you enough time to ensure your email really stands out.

 "Do get started on your holiday email marketing strategy and planning early," advises Christopher Donald, the President of Operations & Managing Partner at InboxArmy.
 "Create planning, creative, production, and deployment calendars to better execute your campaigns.
 Don't wait until the last minute to decide what to do."

 2. Focus on the customer, not an aggressive sales agenda.

 Marketers send more emails than usual during the holiday season, but it's important to remember that there’s a real person at the other end of your email communication.
 The holidays are a busy, hectic time for everyone (not just marketers!) and they probably won't appreciate having their inbox flooded with hard-sell emails.
 Respect their time, and adopt a helpful, customer-centric approach.

 Kara Trivunovic, VP/GM Client Services, Global Industry Evangelist at Epsilon, believes you need to find out what the subscriber expects from you during the holidays rather than driving your agenda of selling.

-It’s the holiday season, after all, you can’t just pen down some sales oriented copy and call it a day.
+It’s the holiday season, after all, so you can’t just pen down some sales-oriented copy and call it a day.
 Tap into your subscribers’ emotions, and focus the copy on how you can help them spread joy through the gifts they can buy from you.
 Even a simple holiday greeting can go a long way in building trust with your customers.